10 ways to get the most from your staff appraisals

 - Make sure it’s performance that is being measured, not personality.
 Be clear on your employee’s objectives, have they met these?
 Their behaviour or demeanour shouldn’t be linked with their ability to do the job.

-- Put the effort in and come prepared (both appraisee and appraiser).
-Ask your staff to think about what they want to discuss beforehand, what are their ambitions.
-Get them thinking about how they can shape the conversation.
-It should be a two-way dialogue with the opportunity for feedback and discussion.
+- Be prepared (both appraisee and appraiser).
+Get employees to consider what they want to discuss before the meeting, including thinking about their ambitions.
+Ask them to think about how they can shape the conversation.
+It needs to be a two-way conversation with ample opportunities for feedback and discussion.

-- Let the appraisee talk.
-This is an opportunity for them to tell you how they feel about working for you, what they are enjoying, and if there are any frustrations.
-Let them know that their views are important, and that this is a confidential environment for them to discuss anything.
+- Let your employee talk.
+This is their chance to tell you how they feel about their work, what they enjoy, and if they have any issues or frustrations.
+Stress that their views are important, and that this is a confidential environment for them to discuss anything.

 - Listen.
 Equally as important.
 Don’t be tempted to dominate the conversation, this may be their only opportunity to discuss important issues with you.

 - Recognise and reward achievement.
 As much as an appraisal may be about goal setting and identifying issues, it’s just as important to highlight staff successes and make them feel valuable.

 - Follow up.
 Make sure you set out clear and manageable steps from the meeting and keep track of them so that you can support and encourage your team to fulfil them.

 - Give regular feedback throughout the year.
 Don’t save up all your feedback for the one staff appraisal meeting, or this will lead to the root canal scenario where both parties are filled with dread.
 Maintain a constant dialogue with your team throughout the year.